Can You Tickle Babies? Safety, Myths And Alternative Ways to make them laugh

 Image: IStock

-If your objective is to make the baby laugh, you may consider the following alternatives to tickling.
+If you’re wondering how to make a baby laugh, consider these alternatives to tickling.

 • Play peek-a-boo and other games, such as chasing the baby while they crawl, to make them smile.
 These games could make the baby coo, giggle, and squeal while also improving their developmental skills.